PhotoStructure for Node

 ./start.sh

-The process should print a localhost URL for you to open with a browser.
-Current versions of Chrome, Firefox, and Safari on both desktop and mobile are supported.
+It prints a localhost URL to open in a browser.
+Chrome, Firefox, and Safari are supported on desktop and mobile.

 The

-, and other required tools are installed.
-It then runsgit pull
+node,git,python, and other required tools are installed.
+It then runsgit pull, installs dependencies withyarn, and launches PhotoStructure.You can use

 It’s easiest to shut down PhotoStructure via the navigation menu (the “hamburger” icon in the upper right corner of the UI).

-in the foreground in a terminal, just hit ctrl-c.
-The photostructure main
+If youβre running start.sh in the foreground in a terminal, just hit ctrl-c.
+The photostructure main process shuts down gracefully on SIGINT.

-PhotoStructure may take upwards of a minute to shut down gracefully, depending on the size of your library and the speed of the disk your library is hosted on, as closing the library database requires copying your library database back to your library when it’s hosted on a remote filesystem.
+PhotoStructure may take up to a minute to shut down, depending on the size of your library and disk speed.
+Closing the library database requires copying it back to your library when it’s hosted on a remote filesystem.

 If, for any reason, you want to switch to the “stable” release, open a terminal and run